atlassian/gostatsd/README.md

 ---------------
-The server listens for UDP packets on the address given by the `--metrics-addr` flag, aggregates them, then sends them to the backend servers given by the `--backends` flag (comma separated list of backend names).
+The server listens for UDP packets on the address given by the `--metrics-addr` flag, aggregates them, then sends them to the backend servers given by the `--backends` flag (space separated list of backend names).

 Currently supported backends are: